malikgale/opensearchserver/_posts/2013-12-04-tutorial_en.markdown

 A field has 5 properties:

 * **Name**: name of the field
 * **Indexed**: whether to index the value or not.
-If value is indexed queries will be able to search into this field.
+If the value is indexed, queries will be able to search into this field.
 * **Stored** : whether to store the value or not.
-If value is stored queries will be able to return it as it was when submitted to the index, without the transformations made by the indexation.
+If the value is stored, queries will be able to return it as it was when submitted to the index, without the transformations made by the indexation.
-* **TermVector** : this property allow, or not, use of `snippets` on this field.
+* **TermVector** : this property allows, or not, the use of `snippets` on this field.
 * **Analyzer** : defines which `analyzer` to use on this field.

 Index has been created with lots of fields.